-The offer is what we’re giving prospect in exchange for their action.
-Sometimes the offer is obvious, like “making a purchase.”
-More often however, we’re giving the prospect something valuable in exchange for their contact information.
+The offer is what we’re giving prospects in exchange for their action.
+Sometimes the offer is apparent, like “making a purchase.”
+More often, however, we give the prospect something valuable in exchange for their contact information.

-Some calls to action don’t have an offer, and as a results are not effective.
-A simple “Contact us!” is not really an offer, because the prospect doesn’t know how they’ll benefit.
+Some calls to action don’t have an offer and, as a result, are ineffective.
+A simple “Contact us!” is not an offer because the prospect doesn’t know how they’ll benefit.

 Based on your messaging work, you should be able to identify something valuable you can offer the user in exchange for their action.
-It could be information, such as an eBook, infographic, video, etc… or it could be a free consultation, report, or audit.
+It could be information, such as an eBook, infographic, video, etc., or a free consultation, report, or audit.